hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 * Empty your bin.

-Please use the new generated BackUp SIN address above during the Infinity Node setup.
+Please use the new generated backup SIN address during the next secion (The Burn transaction).

 ### 2. The Burn transaction
 Open your Sinovate local wallet and create a new receiving address: